-Situations after the execution of the 6th pass!
+Situations after the execution of the 4th pass!

 Ex.
-Action attacker 1 after the 6th pass Action defender Action attacker 2 Continuation of the game Decision 1 Shot on goal No action Getting ball under control Free throw for defence Passive play 2 Shot on goal Defender touching the ball Getting ball under control Match continuation Additional pass allowed 3 Shot on goal Defender blocking the ball Attacker getting ball under control Match continuation Additional pass allowed 4 Shot on goal Defender blocking the ball Attacker 1 getting ball under control again Match continuation Additional pass allowed 5 Shot on goal Defender blocking the ball behind side line or outer goal line No action Throw-in for attacker Additional pass allowed 6 Shot on goal Foul on attacker 1 during passing No contact with the ball Free throw for attacker Additional pass allowed 7 Shot on goal Goalkeeper blocking the ball / ball bouncing off the goal frame Attackers getting ball under control again Match continuation Forewarning signal nullified 8 Shot on goal Goalkeeper blocking the ball / ball bouncing off the goal frame Ball passing the side line Throw-in for attacker Forewarning signal nullified 9 Shot on goal No action No action Goal, throw-off Attack finished 10 Shot on goal Goalkeeper getting ball under control No action Goalkeeper throw Ball lost / attack finished 11 Shot on goal Goalkeeper blocking the ball / ball bouncing off the goal frame Defender getting ball under control Match continuation Ball lost / attack finished
+Action attacker 1 after the 4th pass Action defender Action attacker 2 Continuation of the game Decision 1 Shot on goal No action Getting ball under control Free throw for defence Passive play 2 Shot on goal Defender touching the ball Getting ball under control Match continuation Additional pass allowed 3 Shot on goal Defender blocking the ball Attacker getting ball under control Match continuation Additional pass allowed 4 Shot on goal Defender blocking the ball Attacker 1 getting ball under control again Match continuation Additional pass allowed 5 Shot on goal Defender blocking the ball behind side line or outer goal line No action Throw-in for attacker Additional pass allowed 6 Shot on goal Foul on attacker 1 during passing No contact with the ball Free throw for attacker Additional pass allowed 7 Shot on goal Goalkeeper blocking the ball / ball bouncing off the goal frame Attackers getting ball under control again Match continuation Forewarning signal nullified 8 Shot on goal Goalkeeper blocking the ball / ball bouncing off the goal frame Ball passing the side line Throw-in for attacker Forewarning signal nullified 9 Shot on goal No action No action Goal, throw-off Attack finished 10 Shot on goal Goalkeeper getting ball under control No action Goalkeeper throw Ball lost / attack finished 11 Shot on goal Goalkeeper blocking the ball / ball bouncing off the goal frame Defender getting ball under control Match continuation Ball lost / attack finished a.
+The playing court (diagrams 1a and 1b) consists of a rectangle which measures 40 x 20m.
+It should be checked by measuring the length of the two diagonals.
+From the outer side of one corner to the outside of the opposite corner they should measure 44.72m.
+The length of the diagonals for one half of the court should measure 28.28m from the outside of each of the corners to the opposite outer middle of the centre line.

-Guidelines for Playing Courts and Goals
+V. Guidelines for Playing Courts and Goals